vincenzooo/pyXsurf/README.rst

 Download or fork the project.
 You can use git clone command by:
 ``git clone https://github.com/vincenzooo/pyXSurf.git`` or the button ``download`` at top of page.
+At this point you have two options:

+1) Python installer (suggested): move to the folder with the code and call ``python setup.py install``
-The folder containing code must be made accessible to python on your system (generally this means it must be in the system path).
+2) Manual (developer): put the folder with code in a path accessible to python on your system (generally this means it must be in the system path) and start using it.
+In this case you must install all dependencies.

 For users new to Python, the library was developed on anaconda distribution.
 Any other distribution should be equivalent, however I